 I’m off to genealogy camp – as my family calls it – again this week!
 I’ll be in Washington, DC, for five days, learning about records held by the National Archives, and taking field trips to the DAR Library and the Library of Congress.
-I’ve been exploring those repositories on my own since last summer, but I welcome the instruction and camaraderie offered by the National Institute of Genealogical Research (NIGR).
+I’ve been exploring those repositories on my own since last summer, but I welcome the instruction and camaraderie offered by the National Institute of Genealogical Research (NIGR) (now the Genealogical Institute on Federal Records).

-Coincidentally, I ran across some momentoes yesterday of childhood camp experiences.
+Coincidentally, I ran across some mementos yesterday of childhood camp experiences.
 It seems I didn’t love every minute…

 I went to Camp Rim Rock for four summers in the mid 1960s.
 Campers were divided into four “tribes”, of which the Shawnees were the youngest.
 Here’s the daily schedule (1):